opendatacube/governance/CodeofConductJupyterDayOrganizer.md

-# Open Data CubeDay Code of Conduct
+# Open DataCubeDay Code of Conduct
 ## Procedures and Enforcement Guidelines

 The goal of this document is to continually improve the community and create a